Are You in Good Academic Standing?

 - Occurs if your GPA falls below 2.0 and it is your first semester

 - Registration is not allowed with hold

 What should I do to remove the hold?
-What if I am enrolled for Spring 2015 and receive a warning hold?
+What if I am enrolled for summer and/or fall 2015 and receive a warning hold?

 Note: New academic policy does not apply to returning students whose first term at FAMU is prior to Fall 2014.

 For more information see your academic advisor and visit the Registrar website at www.famu.edu/Registrar.
 Click on General Regulations, and then select Academic Progress Policy.

 Economic Security Report